TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-02-dear-african-diaspora-zimbabwe.md

 I write African, but I truly address this to Zimbabweans because our experiences are too wide and varied to lump into one descriptor.
 I know nothing about the Ghanaian experience, or the South African, or the Congolese experience.
 We are so diverse, but you know all of this already.
 I thought it important to state this anyway.

-Dear African in the diaspora, or thinking about joining the diaspora, this is not easy.
-You know this already too, but nothing about this is easy.
-Nothing about being so far away from home is easy.
-Leaving home, and your parents will be the most difficult thing you ever do.
-You will be excited and terrified.
-I know I was.
-The shock of it insulated me from the fear, but I was scared.
+Dear African in the diaspora, or you who are thinking about joining the diaspora, if you do not know this already, know that this is not easy.
+People at home think it is, but it really is not.
+My father used to tell me the grass was greener on the other side. <mark>Nothing about being so far away from home is easy.
+Leaving home, and your parents will be the most difficult thing you ever do.</mark> You will be excited and terrified.
+I know I was. <mark>The shock of it insulated me from the fear, but I was scared.
 People will envy your fear.
-What a strange world we live in, that people will envy you that being afraid.
-You will feel alone most of the time, and everything will feel unfamiliar and hostile.
+What a strange world we live in, that people will envy you that being afraid.</mark> You will feel alone most of the time, and everything will feel unfamiliar and hostile.
 When you first get here, everything will feel hostile, not in an overt way, but a subliminal implied way.
 Many things you experience here will be implied rather than explicitly stated.

-You will feel this hostile in the absence of your family- if you are coming with them, I know that will be difficult in its own way too.
-If it is hard enough to come to a place like this alone, I cannot imagine how hard it must be to come with other people to keep you accountable as you change.
-I imagine, as you change and as they change, they will watch you change and be helpless against it.
-I hope they do not give you a hard time about this.
-I hope you do not give yourself a hard time about this.
+You will feel this hostility in the absence of your family- if you are coming with them, I know that too, will be difficult in its own way.
+Perhaps harder.
+If it is hard enough to come to a place like this alone, I cannot imagine how hard it must be to come with other people who may not be glad to see you change.
+Because change is losing yourself, and then finding yourself, and you can be certain you will lose some part of yourself here.
+I imagine, as you change and as they change, they will watch you change and be helpless against it. <mark>I hope they do not give you a hard time about this.
+I hope you do not give yourself a hard time about this.</mark>

-Everything you are leaving behing will take on an absurd simplicity.
+Everything you are leaving behind will take on an absurd simplicity.
 Home is best.
 Music from home is the best music you have ever heard.
+If this is not true now, a year after you arrive, it will be.
+Some truths take time.

 This song has been my own experience of this.
 Would these words speak to me quite as deeply if I had never left home?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0mAF22mAHsI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>